 |City||Average annual premium for full coverage||% difference from state average annual premium|

 New Jersey car insurance rates by company

-Every auto insurance company has its own rating system, meaning that the premiums they offer for the same coverage will typically be different.
+Every auto insurance company has its own rating system, meaning that the premiums offered for the same coverage will typically be different.
 If you are shopping for auto insurance coverage, it may be a good idea to get quotes from several different providers.
 However, price isn’t the only factor to consider.
 Even if you are looking for the cheapest car insurance in New Jersey, you may still want to think about a company’s financial strength scores, customer satisfaction scores, coverage options, discounts and policy features.